 Essentially, walking becomes a tool to familiarize ourselves with the present moment, and we do this by redirecting the mind.
 Instead of our object of focus being the breath, as we do with a sitting meditation, our focus becomes the rhythm of our gait.

 There are different types of approaches to walking meditation, most of which depend on your location.
-A stroll in the countryside, for example, is different from a quick-paced walk through the city.
+A stroll in a park, for example, is different from a quick-paced walk through the city.
 But this meditative walk — perfectly suited for people who live a busy life — can be done anywhere and at whatever pace you like.
 Simply follow each cue for about 30-60 seconds:

 As you start to walk, notice how the body feels.
 Heavy or light, stiff or relaxed?
 Take a few seconds to become aware of your posture and the way you’re carrying yourself.

 Without trying to change the way you’re walking, simply observe your gait.
 Bring your attention to it.
 This can sometimes make you feel self-conscious, but that feeling usually passes.

 Tune into what’s going on around you — passing cars, other people, window displays, trees, the movement and still of things, or any other sights that come into your awareness field.
 You’re not thinking about any of these things, though; you’re simply acknowledging what you see.

 Notice the sounds that drift in.
 What can you hear?
 Again, try to realize any noise but not dwell on it.

 Now turn your attention to any smells, whether pleasant or unpleasant.
 Notice how the mind habitually wants to create a story out of each smell and how it might remind you of somewhere, something, or someone.

 Next, make a point of noticing any physical sensations, from how the weather makes you feel to how it feels as the sole of your feet touch the ground.
 There’s still no need to think about any of these observations.
 Simply notice, acknowledge, and let go.